 Ham radio is also polite radio, without the crude and foul language of CB, probably due in large part to its licensing requirements.

 To use ham radio, you must pass a written examination and be assigned a call sign from the FCC.
 For example, my call sign is “W1AI”.
 I’m the only licensed radio operator in the world with that unique call sign.
-Until recently you also had to pass a Morse code exam to get a ham license.
-However, the FCC did away with that requirement a few years ago.
+Originally, you also had to pass a Morse code exam to get a ham license.
+However, the FCC did away with that requirement about 10 years ago.
 There are no more Morse code tests!

 The FCC currently issues three different classes of amateur radio license: Technician, General, and Extra.
 The examination for the entry-level Technician license is fairly easy, covering basic ham radio regulations, safety, operating practices, and simple electronics.
 The exam has 35 questions, and you need 75% (26 questions) correct to pass.
 The questions are selected from a published pool of about 400 standard questions.
 It only takes about 10 hours of study, more or less depending on your background and memory, to prepare for the Technician exam using our online course.
 And while you're preparing for the exam, you'll also learn a lot about your new hobby!